AkhabueDeborah2/AkhabueDeborah2/README.md

 # Mission :dart:

-To improve clinical outcomes, operational efficiency, and research insight in healthcare by applying data-driven analysis grounded in real-world clinical experience.
+Delivering measurable improvements in healthcare operations through analytics grounded in 13+ years of clinical experience—turning data into decisions that actually work in real healthcare settings.

 # About Me :woman_technologist: